NBPub/GoogleLocationUtility/README.md

 ## Future
 Ideas for improvement and future releases:
   * ~~Allow graceful abort with `exit` input for Map settings.~~
   * For settings loads from Configuration.ini, capture Key error for missing specifications.
+Use default delimiters?
-Provide link to Configuration.ini base as error/exit message.
+    * ~~Provide link to Configuration.ini base as error/exit message.~~ *added docs link and example code for downloading Configuration.ini*
+	* ~~fallback values added to settings load. filecheck with exit also added.~~
   * Implement tests
   * ~~Publish on PyPi~~
   * Utilize Jinja2 HTML templates to clean up code for reports (location report, geotag report)